California's key primaries: Trump-backed John Cox outpaces Villaraigosa for governor, Feinstein takes top spot in Senate contest

 That makes the Golden State center stage for what Democrats are hoping is a major anti-Trump wave in November.

-In several races, including the state's gubernatorial contest and several contested House battles, either Republicans or Democrats face the very real prospect of being denied a place on the ballot in the general election.
+In several races, either Republicans or Democrats face the very real prospect of being denied a place on the ballot in the general election.

 CALIF JUDGE IN SEX-ASSAULT CASE FACES RECALL VOTE